Ciikorrr/Epitech/1st_semester/Sokoban/README.md

 # Sokoban Project
 A warehouse keeper game
 # my.epitech.eu
-The Sokoban pass 98.5% of tests :heavy_check_mark: with unit tests.c
+The Sokoban pass 98.5% of tests :heavy_check_mark: with unit tests